Circulating electrons, superconductivity, and the Darwin-Breit interaction: Abstract

 \section{Abstract}

 The importance of the Darwin-Breit interaction between electrons in solids at low temperatures is investigated.
 The model problem of particles on a circle is used and applied to mesoscopic metal rings in their normal state.
-The London moment formula for a rotating superconducting body is used to calculate the number, $N$, of superconducting electrons in the body.
-This number is found to be equal to the size, $R$, of the system divided by the classical electron radius, i.e.\ $N=Rmc^2/e^2$.
+The London moment formula for a rotating superconducting sphere is used to calculate the number, $N$, of superconducting electrons on the sphere.
+This number is found to be three times the radius, $R$, of the sphere divided by the classical electron radius, i.e.\ $N=3R/r_{\rm e}$.
 The Darwin-Breit interaction gives a natural explanation for this relation from first principles.
 It also is capable of electron pairing.
 Collective effects of this interaction require a minimum of two dimensions but electron pairing is enhanced in one-dimensional systems.